FelipeNegrelle/entropy/README.md

-# entropy
+##Password Entropy
-A password entropy meter
+A password entropy meter that is secure!